openslice/io.openslice.main/doc/contributing/developing.md

 Openslice uses various subsystems and depending on the module would you like to work, other subsystems must be present (you can disable them though in the code, e.g. at application.yml file)

-to get the latest development branch:
+To get the latest development branch:
 ```
 wget https://raw.githubusercontent.com/openslice/io.openslice.main/develop/compose/deploy.sh
 sudo ./deploy.sh develop  [or replace develop with other branch name]